 Green tea and gout: Green tea has powerful antioxidant and anti-inflammatory properties.
 But can it help gout?
-Read on to discover what the latest research says about the effect, if any, green tea has on gout.
+Read on to discover what the latest research says about the effect green tea has on gout, if any.

 Green Tea and Gout

-The root cause of gout is high levels of uric acid in the bloodstream out of which tiny crystals of monosodium urate are formed and settle in the joints and surrounding tissue.
+The root cause of gout is high levels of uric acid in the bloodstream out of which tiny crystals of monosodium urate form in the joints and surrounding tissue.

-Uric acid is a byproduct of the breakdown of natural compounds in our cells and in the cells of the food we consume, called purines.
+Uric acid is actually a byproduct of the breakdown of natural compounds (called ‘purines’) in our bodies’ cells and in the cells of the food we eat.
 Some foods are high in purines whilst others are moderately high and many low in purines.
-So gout sufferers have to pay close attention to their diet.
+So gout sufferers have to pay close attention to their gout diet.

 Now let’s look at green tea…

-The difference between green and black tea is all in the processing; they both come from the leaves of the Camellia sinensis shrub which is native to East, South and Southeast Asia…
+The difference between green and black types of tea is all in the processing.
+They both come from the leaves of the Camellia sinensis shrub which is native to East, South and Southeast Asia.

 The leaves for black tea are withered, rolled, oxidized, then dried.
-Oxidization gives black tea its colour and a stronger flavour, which it can retain for a number of years.
+Oxidization gives black tea its color and a stronger flavor, which it can retain for a number of years.

 Both teas are rich in vitamins, minerals, and polyphenols but, because it’s processed less, green tea contains higher concentrations of these healthy constituents.